 Summer savoury/savory and its close relative, winter savoury/savory, are very little known in the UK but feature in many European cuisines.
 I’ve only seen it in dried form in little jars in the supermarket and online here.
 Dried summer savoury/savory is quite cheap so it is worth giving it a try (1 tablespoon dried for 20g fresh).
 The flavour is peppery and the aroma is amazing.
 When not available you can use two-thirds fresh oregano or mint and one-third fresh thyme.

 If like me you like growing less familiar herbs go for it!
 Seeds can be ordered online.
 Follow the packet instructions.
 A sunny windowsill or the patio will be a perfect place to grow this lovely herb.
 Once there are three sets of leaves pinch the top to make them bushy.
 Keep picking the tops as they grow and they will become bushier.

-Here is what you need and how to make these gorgeous peppers:
+Here is what you need and how to make four servings of these gorgeous peppers: